TheErrorMaster/Linear_Regression/README.md

 # What is Linear Regression

-Linear regression is a statistical model that examines the linear relationship: <br>
-Simple Linear Regression or Multiple Linear Regression variables <br>
-It models the relationship between a dependent variable and one or more independent variables. <br>
+Linear regression is a statistical model that inspects the linear relationships between a (y) dependent variable and one or more (x1,x2,xN) independent variables.
-It is commonly used for predictive analysis. <br>
-Examines two things: <br>
-1. Does a predictor variable do a good job in predicting an outcome(dependent)variable. <br>
+Predictive Analysis two things, Predicts variable do a good job in predicting a dependent
-2. Which variable in particular are significant predictors of the outcome variable? <br>
+variable and which variable in particular are significant predictors of the outcome variable? <br>
 # Formula
 The Simpliest form of the regression equation is y = a + b*x <br>
 y = dependent variable <br>